postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 warning: false

 ---
-When you create a new Workspace, you have to determine whether it is a personal or team Workspace.
+When you create a new Workspace, you must determine whether it is a personal or team Workspace.

-**Personal Workspace**

-Postman account users can create an unlimited number of Workspaces.
+Postman account users can create an unlimited number of personal Workspaces.
 Users who don't have a Postman account can have only one personal Workspace.

-**Team Workspace**

 Postman Pro and Postman Enterprise teams have one default team Workspace can create an unlimited number of Workspaces.

 ### How to create a new Workspace